FLHDE/freelancer-hd-edition/README.txt

 **N.B.
 This modpack does not add additional content op top of Freelancer but rather enhances what the game already has to offer.
 Although minor gameplay changes were made, Freelancer: HD Edition will always be compatible with vanilla Freelancer.
 Therefore, players can use this modpack to play on all vanilla servers as long as the server owners allow these changes.**

-Join our Discord server at https://discord.gg/ScqgYuFqmU to stay up to date with the latest news and information.
+Join our Discord server at https://discord.gg/ScqgYuFqmU to stay up to date with the latest news and information!

 ## Content
 ### Visual
+* Added HD Mission & News images
+* Added HD Starspheres
+* Added HD Startup Screen & Main Menu logo
+* Added HD System & Universe Map
+* Added improved reflections
+* Added new interface with new icons
 * Increased effect pool sizes
 * Maximized draw distances for space structures, asteroids and effects

+### Audio
+* Added HQ Music

 ### Gameplay
+* Added 16:9 planetscape fixes
 * Added support for scrolling through menus
 * Added support for zooming in turret view
 * Allow players to be called differently in Single Player
+* Applied fixes in many bar scripts
 * Enabled NPC paths in multiplayer
 * Include player ships in ship filter
 * Make all planets spin slowly
-* Make the first and last trade lane ring in a sequence visible on the nav map after encountering them
 * Set maximum level in Single Player to 40
 * Show the names of zones as you enter and leave them
 * Show the remaining shield and hull points of the selected target as numbers

 ### Misc
 * 1.1 Patch
+* Added Freelancer manual
 * All content from Jason's Freelancer Patch v1.25
 * Direct3D 9 wrapper
 * Disabled IPv6 adresses in Multiplayer Server list